phoenixshredds/Eff-s-Tecmo-Superbowl-Records/README.md

 # User Stories - To Do:

-# HTML & CSS:

 [] Design laces & seams for football header

-[] Div background like a football field (white text and yard lines) [] Create class for team logo colors: border ridge with primary and seconary team colors, make each team's color a var([][]variable[]name).
+[] Div background like a football field (white text and yard lines)

+[] Create class for team logo colors: border ridge with primary and seconary team colors, make each team's color a var([][]variable[]name).

 [] Latest Standings/Seasons below Nav

 [] Embedded highlight clips of TSB gameplay

+[] Global search function with filters for teams, players, conferences, seasons, generations etc

 [] Consider a flex alternative to grid with more simple code.

-# Javascript:

 [x] Create a passer rating calculator with form inputs
     [x] Create Page